Updated for the 2026 Immigration Rules

 Each of our calculators is purpose-built around a single decision point in the ILR journey, then connected to the others so you can move from “Am I eligible?” to “When can I apply?” to “Have I had too many absences?” without leaving the site.
 The tools run instantly in your browser — no data is collected and nothing is stored on our servers.
 We update every calculator within days of any Statement of Changes to the Immigration Rules.

-We also explain the procedural details that decide real cases: how UKVI counts part-days for absences, how the 28-day early application window interacts with biometric appointments, when paragraph 39E exceptions for overstayers apply, how the continuous residence clock pauses (or breaks) on visa changes, and what to do if you have switched between routes.
+We also explain the procedural details that decide real cases: how UKVI counts part-days for absences, how the 28-day early application window interacts with biometric appointments, when paragraph 39E exceptions for overstayers apply, how the continuous residence clock pauses (or breaks) on visa changes, and what to do if you have switched between routes such as Tier 2 to Skilled Worker, or Spouse to Global Talent.
 This depth of coverage — grounded in the actual Appendix text, not summaries — turns a simple ILR calculator UK into a genuine settlement planning tool.

 Your data stays in your browser.
 Every ILR calculator UK tool on this site runs entirely client-side.
 We do not store your dates, visa history or travel records on any server.
 There is no sign-up wall, no email gate and no charge — just instant answers.